Stop copper from tarnishing.

 Once coated the coating is easy to maintain.
 Inspect periodically thereafter to check if/when recoating is needed.

-Keep an eye out for scratches/damage and recoat that area immediately before tarnish appears.
+Keep an eye out for discolouration, scratches/damage and recoat that area immediately before tarnish appears.

-The time between maintenance coats is dependent on proper application of the coating, its environment, and general use and abuse.
+The time between maintenance coats is dependent on proper application of the coating, number of coats initially applied, the environment, and general use and abuse.

 Copper is a reactive metal.
 In a process called oxidation, copper reacts slowly in the presence of oxygen, resulting in copper oxide, also referred to as tarnish, which is generally perceived as a brown or black colouration on the surface.